Fortive (FTV)

 5. Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months.
-Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to decline by 4% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.

 6. Gross Margin & Pricing Power

 Fortive has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 61.6% gross margin over the last five years.
-Said differently, roughly $61.62 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
-Fortive Trailing 12-Month Gross Margin
+As you can see below, it averaged an elite 61.9% gross margin over the last five years.
+That means Fortive only paid its suppliers $38.12 for every $100 in revenue.

-This quarter, Fortive’s gross profit margin was 63.2%, in line with the same quarter last year.
+Fortive’s gross profit margin came in at 63.2% this quarter, marking a 1.7 percentage point decrease from 64.8% in the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Looking at the trend in its profitability, Fortive’s operating margin rose by 1.9 percentage points over the last five years, showing its efficiency has improved.
+Analyzing the trend in its profitability, Fortive’s operating margin rose by 1.8 percentage points over the last five years, showing its efficiency has improved.

 8. Earnings Per Share